kontena/kontena/docs/references/kontena-yml.md

 **post_install**

-Display a message in the CLI after the service has been installed.
+Display a message in the CLI after the service has been installed as part of a stack using `kontena stack install`.

 ```
 hooks: